 - Dr Richard Sear (University of Surrey, UK) is a computational physicist with extensive experience studying crystallisation.
 He is interested in understanding how crystals nucleate and grow, and why some conditions result in huge well-ordered crystals, while in other cases, we only observe poorly ordered crystals around 10 molecules across.
 Techniques used include computer simulation, simple theories, and experiment.

-- Dr Jennifer McManus (Maynooth University, Ireland) is a physical chemist, leading the Soft Matter and Biophysical Chemistry research group in the University’s chemistry department.
-We use an interdisciplinary approach to understand how and why proteins assemble into ordered structures, such as crystals and fibrils or disordered amorphous aggregates, employing techniques from molecular biology, biochemistry, physical chemistry and physics.
+- Dr Jennifer McManus (University of Bristol, UK) works in the Soft Matter Group within the School of Physics at the University of Bristol, where an interdisciplinary approach is used to understand how and why proteins assemble into ordered structures, such as crystals and fibrils or disordered amorphous aggregates, employing techniques from molecular biology, biochemistry, physical chemistry and physics.

 - Dr Monika Budayova-Spano (Université Grenoble Alpes) has research interests centred on instrumental and methodological developments in the field of macromolecular crystal growth and crystallography.
 She also uses neutrons (as opposed to the more common X-rays) for structural studies addressing questions of broad biological significance concerning enzymatic mechanisms, ligand binding interactions, solvent effects, and structural dynamics.
 The instrumental and methodological developments cover controlling and monitoring the crystallisation process (nucleation and crystal growth) of biological macromolecules (crystal size, number and morphology).
 These are applied to structure determination approaches, such as crystallisation optimisation based on phase diagram investigation, and in situ methods for X-ray and neutron crystallography (including microfluidics).
 She is part of the Synchrotron Group at the Institut de Biologie Structurale in Grenoble.